Marquis4484/marquis4484/README.md

 <h1 align="center">Hello, my name is Marquis Sampson!</h1>
 <h3 align="center">I am a passionate software engineer from New York City.
 Thank you for visiting my page!</h3>
 <p align="left">
-  As a software engineer, I hav experience in both front end and back end programming.
+  As a software engineer, I have experience in both front end and back end programming.
 Also, I know how to work with popular databases such as Firbase and well known interface design software such as Figma.
 My aim as a software developer is to create complex programs that can be used by anyone.
 I'd also like to work with a team where my ideas and contributions are taken into consideration.
 I am working towards my goals by building proficient web projects everyday. that are featured right here on my github.
 Please, take a look at the skills that I have to offer.
 If you'd like to chat, my socials are listed down below.
 I hope that we can stay in touch!
 </p>

 - My web portfolio is viewable at: https://www.ms-web-portfolio.com/